hellerve/ptolemy/README.md

 surprisingly critical of the regime (surprising that they were published, that is to say), and incredibly candid.

+* *Brief an Lord Liszt* by **Martin Walser** (1982)

+This book is deeply personal and honest, a recollection of a feud without fingerpointing, but with all of the drama.
+Masterfully crafted and cutting.

 * *Der Revisor* by **Nikolai Gogol** (1836)

 It is quite fascinating how this pushed all of my buttons.
 I was deeply annoyed